PCC/ CCOG / MCH

 Hours: 10

-ยท Students will be able to communicate technical information to co-workers, clients, and or engineers
+Communicate technical information to co-workers, clients, and or engineer.

-Technical communication skills are practiced as students need to communicate questions related to higher level math.
+• Technical communication skills are practiced as students need to communicate industry specific questions related to higher level math.